quanterall/HaskellMaterials/basics/03-type-classes.md

 #### Exercises (Ord)

+In order to implement these solutions you may have to add constraints to them.

 1. Implement `clamp` from chapter 1 but for a type `a`.
-Add type class constraints as necessary.
+It takes a lower bound, an upper bound and an `a`.
+If `a` is lower than the lower bound, the lower bound is returned.
+If it's greater than the upper bound, we return the upper bound.
+Otherwise we return `a`.

+2. Define a function `allBetween :: a -> a -> [a] -> [a]` that returns all `a`s in the list that are between the first and second argument.

 ### Semigroup